-- LBS has an annual turnover of £1.2bn View the council's budget book - 2.
+- 1. LBS has an annual turnover of £1.2bn Budget book - 2.
 Southwark Council spends approximately £650m each year with external contractors for a variety of goods, works and services that allow it to meet its commitments to residents.
 This spending power means that the council can and should use its financial influence for ethical and sustainable impact and for outcomes that increase social value.
-This FFPF sets out the council's aim that good procurement can deliver not just high quality contracts and value for money but that it can also support the wider ambitions detailed in the Borough Plan. http://www.southwark.gov.uk/council-and-democracy/fairer-future/council-plan - 3.
+This FFPF sets out the council's aim that good procurement can deliver not just high quality contracts and value for money but that it can also support the wider ambitions detailed in the Borough Plan.
+Council Delivery Plan - 3.
 These contracts, together with direct service delivery undertaken by council staff and the council's role in local planning and development, means that the entire sphere of influence of the council is significant for the borough, its residents, businesses and the local economy.